mjchao/Systematic-Nonlinear-Planner/README.md

 The following is what I did to produce the output.
 I wouldn't make any guarantees about the programming running correctly if one does not adhere to the following process.

-1. Log on to CAEN with the following command: ssh -X login-course.engin.umich.edu
+1. Log on to CAEN with the following command: `ssh -X login-course.engin.umich.edu`

-2. cd into the directory in which the program files are stored.
+2. `cd` to the directory in which the program files are stored.

-3. Run the program with CAEN using the following command: python main.py <input filename> <output filename>
+3. Run the program with CAEN using the following command: `python main.py \<input filename\> \<output filename\>` .
+For example you could run, `python main.py test1.txt test1.out` to execute test case 1, and the output will be stored in `test1.out`

 4. The solution plan will be written to the output file.
 The information printed to standard output is for the user if s/he is interested in the status of the program.